JackSzwergold/Preworn-Main/markdown/tutorials/ubuntu_server_usage_part_2.md

     sudo aptitude install php-apc

 Seems simple enough, right?
 Well the problem with this approach is the repository version of APC is usually older than what is available in the real-world.
 In some cases, this is no big deal.
 The big test is simply: Does APC actually work well for your setup?
 Or is it bombing with tons of “segmentation faults” in Apache?
 If you run your setup with the repository version & things seem fine, then you are okay.
-But if it causes your website to fail with “segmentation faults” then your next best bet is to install it from source via `pecl`:
+But if it causes your website to fail with “segmentation faults” then your next best bet is to install it from source via `pecl`.

+So let’s start by checking if the install of `pear` on the system ups updated like so:

     sudo pear upgrade pear

+Next, install `php5-dev` & `libpcre3-dev` so we’re suer all dependencies are met when APC is compiled:

     sudo aptitude install php5-dev libpcre3-dev

+Now run the `pecl` command to compile & install APC from source.
+Note the `-f` command which tells `pecl` to force the install of APC even if another version exists.
+The other version will be overwritten by the `-f` command:

     sudo pecl install -f apc

-Edit the apc.ini file.
+Now, edit the `apc.ini` file:

     sudo nano /etc/php5/conf.d/apc.ini